I wish more women would take iodine. Not for thyroid—but to prevent breast cancer.

 We have long known that iodine relieves breast symptoms like pain and cysts, and that deficiency is a risk for breast cancer.
 It was logical to think that it’s thyroid hormone that breasts need.
 But it’s not.
 It’s iodine.

 Yes, iodine is important for the thyroid gland, but 80 percent of the body’s iodine is not in the thyroid gland.
 It’s in the immune system.
 It’s in eyes, stomach, salivary glands, brain, and ovaries–and breast tissue.
 It’s there because it’s an important electron donor and antioxidant.
 It protects cell membranes from oxidative damage by attaching to the double bonds of polyunsaturated fatty acids.
 It’s also involved in immune function and fighting infection, which is why there’s a greater concentration of thyroid hormone in infected tissue.
 Neutrophils harvest iodine from thyroid hormone in order to fight infection.

 Iodine is particularly important for breast tissue.
-It alters gene expression in the breast by down-regulating estrogen responsive genes, and up-regulating genes involved in oestrogen detoxification.
+It alters gene expression in the breast by down-regulating estrogen-responsive genes and up-regulating genes involved in estrogen detoxification.
 That’s why iodine-deficiency causes breast ductal tissue to be hyper-sensitive to estrogen.

 Interestingly, progesterone enhances iodine uptake, which may be why progesterone protects against breast cancer.

 Researcher Carmen Aceves is so convinced of the mineral’s benefits that she wants to trial it as a viable treatment for breast cancer.

 Safe use of iodine